5 Cool Home Improvement Projects

 As such, you may want to do a clean-out of your kitchen and get rid of such stuff.
 While at it, you may also want to toss anything that is expired.

 For the other areas in your house, you can collect everything that you don’t need and either throw it away or give it out.
 Another way of decluttering is adding storage space to your rooms and making use of your walls for hanging stuff.
+You can also use your garage as storage space.
+Installing custom garage floors is a great way to improve the cleanliness of the space so more delicate items, like clothing, can be stored in the garage.

 (5)Renovate Your Bathroom